 This booklet takes you through the Core Curriculum subjects (Maths, English and Science) which are mandatory at GCSE and will provide you with a broad and balanced subject base.
-Students will also carry out Physical Education as a practical core subject.
-After the Core Curriculum subjects, you will have a number of options (depending on your pathway).
-You will find information about all of the subjects on offer next year within this booklet.
+Students will also carry out Physical Education as a practical core subject and Personal Development which encompasses the 8 strands including Religious Education.
+After the Core Curriculum subjects, you will have four options to choose (one from each of the option blocks).
+You will find information about all of the subjects on offer at Key Stage 4 within this booklet.